DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 ### Timeline

-* Allow 3-5 days for your submission to be processed and printed; 5-7 days during busy periods.
+* Allow 3-5 days from start to finish; 5-7 days during busy periods.
+This includes time spent working with a student worker to check the file before it goes on the machine, time for making changes to any errors, and actual time spent printing

+* To get a print started (and therefore completed) quickly, students should come into the lab as soon as possible.
+Prints will be run on a first come, first served basis.

+* Expect there to be a wait list to start prints during busy times (midterms and finals)

 * Students will be notified when their 3D print is finished and ready for pick-up.

+* Additional note: The lab will start running files at 10:30 am and no prints will be started after 4:30 pm daily

 ### Payment